hasanmoudud/geocompr/main.md

 Commonly, one would use LOG1S for bitmap (binary) rasters.
 Unsigned integers (INT1U, INT2U, INT4U) are suitable for categorical data, while float numbers (FLT4S and FLTS8S) usually represent continuous data.
 `writeRaster()` uses FLT4S as the default.
-While this works in most cases, the size of the output file will be unnecessarly large if you save binary or categorical data.
+While this works in most cases, the size of the output file will be unnecessarily large if you save binary or categorical data.
 Therefore, we would recommend to use the data type that needs the least storage space but is still able to represent all values (check the range of values with the `summary()` function).